YisuanZ/biomolecule-al-decipher/README.md

 # Install all required dependencies in the environment
 pip install -r requirements_dkl.txt
 ```
-You may also combine the environments together based on your own condition.
+You may also combine the environments into one based on your own circumstances.
 #### 2. Training and result extraction
 Here, we take the ensemble-based UQ algorithm as an example.
 After ensuring that your environment is consistent with the description in the Installation section, locate the file ./src/UQ_Ensemble.py.
 This script can be run directly, and you may also configure its function parameters as needed.
 To execute the script, run the following command:
 ```bash